EnigmaCurry/d.rymcg.tech/README.md

 according to the example.
 (Or run `make config` to run a setup wizard to create the `.env` file for you by answering some questions.)

+For containers that do not support environment variable configuration, a sidecar container is included (usually called `config`) that will generate a config file from a template including these environment variables, and is run automatically before the main application starts up (therefore the config file is dynamically generated each startup).

 Many samples of docker-compose that you may find on the internet map native host directories into the container paths. **Host-mounted directories are considered an anti-pattern and will never be used in this project, unless there is a compelling reason to do so.** For more information see [Rule 3 of the 12 factor app philosophy](https://12factor.net/config).
-By following this rule, you can use docker-compose from a remote client (like your laptop, accessing Docker over SSH with the remote `DOCKER_HOST` variable set).
-By doing so, you can ensure that all the dependent files are fully contained by Docker itself.
+By following this rule, you can use docker-compose from a remote client (like your laptop, accessing a remote Docker server over SSH).
+More importantly, you can ensure that all of the dependent files are fully contained by Docker itself, and therefore the entire application state is managed as part of the container lifecycle.

 ## Prerequisites
 ### Create a Docker host